skybert/smokeget/README.md

 configuration files to be crafted.
 All I wanted was something *simple* that I could install and run.
-Hence, the idea of `smokeget` was born: zero conf, simple web site monitoring with a both ASCII output and nice SVG graphis to present in meetings.
+Hence, the idea of `smokeget` was born: zero conf, simple web site monitoring with a both ASCII output and nice SVG graphics to present in meetings.